karminer60/100-days-of-code/log.md

 ### Day 13: December 17, 2023

-**Today's Progress**: I am worked on challenge number two, part two of Advent of Code and got the right answer.
+**Today's Progress**: I worked on challenge number two, part two of Advent of Code and got the right answer.

 **Thoughts** It wasn't as difficult as I thought it would be but I took the same approach as in part one of this challenge and used an object for the max number for each color.